 168-pin DIMM modules are 64 bit, so you can use single modules.
-On the IT5V mainboard, these modules can support not only EDO and FP DRAM, but also Synchronous DRAM memory configurations.
-The IT5H mainboard does not support SDRAM.
+On the PX5 mainboard, these modules can support not only EDO and FP DRAM, but also Synchronous DRAM memory configurations.

-When you install DIMM modules on the mainboard, you don't have to setup anything, just be sure that you use 3.3V unbuffered 168-pin DIMM modules. and insert them in the memory socket.
+When you install DIMM modules on the mainboard, you don't have to setup anything, just be sure that you use 3.3V unbuffered 168-pin DIMM modules, and insert them in the memory socket.